Minor in Physics

 Discover the full Minor in Physics course listing by visiting the Academic Catalog.

-Graduates are well-positioned for a wide range of career opportunities, supported by their strong foundation in physics and well-developed analytical skills.
-This versatile skill set opens doors in various scientific, technical, and interdisciplinary fields.
+Graduates are well-prepared for a wide range of career opportunities, thanks to their strong foundation in physics and well-honed analytical skills.
+This versatile background opens doors across scientific, technical, and interdisciplinary fields.
 Potential career paths include:

 Research Assistant